DavZim/varsExtra/README.md

 # varsExtra

-The goal of varsExtra is to …
+The goal of varsExtra is to make it easier to export vars-results.

 ## Installation